NoolAngelo/NoolAngelo/README.md

 ## 👨‍💻 About Me

-> Computer Science student at FEU Alabang passionate about crafting elegant solutions through code.
-Based in Manila, Philippines, exploring the frontiers of technology and innovation.
+> Computer Science student at FEU Alabang with a passion for software development and artificial intelligence.
+Based in Manila, Philippines, I'm constantly exploring technology and innovation.

 ## 🛠️ Tech Stack